frankleitelemoscosta/The_Walking_in_Matrix/README.md

-it´s another way of using "if" and "else", but, what happened when into this a function? what happened is the access to the addresses in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement" function like zero and another stage that finishes the check this variable return for zero and recalculate again, because in the next check if the last result can make a difference in the search the bigger number, because the variable Bigger will have a bigger value of the last
+it´s another way of using "if" and "else", but, what happened when into this a function? what happened is the access to the addresses in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement", function like zero and another stage that finishes the check this variable return for zero and recalculate again, because in the next check if the last result can make a difference in the search the bigger number, because the variable Bigger will have a bigger value of the last